Looking for Whole 30 reviews? Here are my findings from my Whole 30, what I learned and what I’m going to do about it.

 Since I slept really well most nights and had no trouble getting up early without an alarm clock, I’m seeing that regular meals were good for me.
 And since I wasn’t snacking, I also didn’t eat something sugary right before bed.
 That helped me immensely.

 If you missed the meal log, you can see what I ate everyday during my Whole 30.
+I came to love the recipes I developed during this time so much, that I’ve packaged them into several protein-centric meal plans.

 3. Sugar is not my friend.